 The monsoon season usually runs from July to September.
 The temperature drops slightly, and humidity increases.
 During this period 90% of the rain Rajasthan occurs, although in reality Rajasthan never receives much rainfall.
 Lakes and rivers will be higher and there's more color to the landscape.

 October to March is the best time to travel to Rajasthan.
 Expect warm and sunny weather, perfect for exploring and relaxing.
 Please note that hotels are at their busiest over the Christmas and New Year period.
 December and January can have very cool mornings and evening and we suggest taking some warm clothing.
 Whilst temperatures in the desert areas are always hot in the daytime, they become some of the coolest areas of the state once the sun goes down.
 It’s also normal to expect some fog in the major cities of northern Rajasthan in December and January.

-Call us on to start planning your holiday to Khem Villas or take a look at our itineraries to India
+Call us on 858 523 9000 to start planning your vacation to Aman-i-Khas or take a look at our itineraries to India

-Children are welcome to come and stay at Khem Villas.
-However, there are no specific facilities available for them.
+Children are very welcome to come and stay at Aman-i-Khas.
+However, there are no specific facilities available for them at the camp.

 Emma Neale (Staff)